Hot take: LI's weather goes to extremes

 With that said, let’s not say goodbye quite yet to those multiple-layer-bundle-up days.

-“We’ll still have weather,” Spaccio says, so, there’ll be cold days and months and seasons, with potential for “just fewer and fewer.”
+“We’ll still have weather,” Spaccio says, so, there’ll be cold days and months and seasons, with potentially “just fewer and fewer.”

 With AP